shyamkarla/guide-intro-to-angular/tutorial/03-setup-scopes.md

 > Code check: [02-sample-controller](https://github.com/Thinkful/guide-intro-to-angular/tree/clean/app/02-sample-controller)

 __This can be confusing!__ It often helps to see the code in action.
 View the result by downloading the _Code check_ and opening the `index.html` file in your browser.
+Be sure to change the $scope.title's value as well as play around with the input.

 Interested in learning more about controllers?
 Here's a [good guide from AngularJS.org](https://docs.angularjs.org/guide/controller).